Configuring a user pool app client - Amazon Cognito

 A user pool app client is a configuration within a user pool that interacts with one mobile or web application that authenticates with Amazon Cognito.
-App clients can call authenticated and authenticated API operations, and read or modify some or all of your users' attributes.
+App clients can call authenticated and unauthenticated API operations, and read or modify some or all of your users' attributes.
 Your app must identify itself to the app client in operations to register, sign in, and handle forgotten passwords.
 These API requests must include self-identification with an app client ID, and authorization with an optional client secret.
 You must secure any app client IDs or secrets so that only authorized client apps can call these unauthenticated operations.
 Additionally, if you configure your app to sign authenticated API requests with AWS credentials, you must secure your credentials against user inspection.

 You can create multiple apps for a user pool.
 An app client might be linked to the code platform of an app, or a separate tenant in your user pool.
 For example, you might create an app for a server-side application and a different Android app.
 Each app has its own app client ID.

 When you create an app client in Amazon Cognito, you can pre-populate options based on the standard OAuth client types public client and confidential client.
 Configure a confidential client with a client secret.
+For more information about client types, see IETF RFC 6749 #2.1.

 Public client